 The file can be easily printed out as it works on any type of computer or operating system

 What about security if someone steals or finds my keys?

 The only personal info on the ICEmergency usb is your name and phone number There's nothing on the file that any thief could use.
-If someone finds your keys, they can call you and return them.
+No address, no date of birth etc. And if someone finds your keys, they can call you and return them.